Can you actually trust bloggers? My perspective on PR

 Supplements & weight loss products

 I can’t possibly boycott every company that does something I don’t like, but sometimes enough is enough.
-There are a few brands out there that are known for bad behavior by their executive staff, lack of customer data security, working against human rights issues, etc, and I won’t accept products from them or give them any coverage.
+There are a few brands out there that are known for bad behavior by their executive staff, lack of customer data security (this post has more on this), working against human rights issues, etc, and I won’t accept products from them or give them any coverage.
 Not gonna go to war against people that buy from them or anything, I just don’t want to boost their bottom line.
 And I lump multi-level marketing products in with those – I think the business model is predatory and don’t want to encourage it even if the products turn out not to be that bad.

 Body shaming & promoting chemical fear